 This type of traineeship is offered to graduates who have completed at least the first cycle of a higher education course (i.e. university education) and obtained a full degree or its equivalent by the closing date for applications.

-Trainees are selected from nationals of the Member States of the European Union (28) and EU candidate (Albania, North Macedonia, Montenegro, Serbia, and Turkey) and potential candidate (Bosnia and Herzegovina and Kosovo*) countries.
+Trainees are selected from nationals of the Member States of the European Union (28) and EU candidates (Albania, North Macedonia, Montenegro, Serbia, and Turkey) and potential candidate countries (Bosnia and Herzegovina and Kosovo*).

 - Corporate Services (pdf, 114KB);